stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 in the least sinister in visual suggestion; on the contrary, I thought the graceful late-colonial hallway very tasteful and wholesome, and admired the evident breeding of the man who had furnished it.
 What made me wish to flee was something very attenuated and indefinable.
-Perhaps it was a certain odd odour which I thought I noticed&mdash;though I well knew how common musty odours are in even the best of ancient farmhouses.
+Perhaps it was a certain odd odour which I thought I noticed--though I well knew how common musty odours are in even the best of ancient farmhouses.

     VII.

-Refusing to let these cloudy qualms overmaster me, I recalled Noyes&rsquo;s instructions and pushed open the six-panelled, brass-latched white door on my left.
+Refusing to let these cloudy qualms overmaster me, I recalled Noyes's instructions and pushed open the six-panelled, brass-latched white door on my left.
 The room beyond was darkened, as I had known before; and as I entered it I noticed that the queer odour was stronger there.
 There likewise appeared to be some faint, half-imaginary rhythm or vibration in the air.
 For a moment the closed blinds allowed me to see very little, but then a kind of apologetic hacking or whispering sound drew my attention to a great easy-chair in the farther, darker corner of the room.
-Within its shadowy depths I saw the white blur of a man&rsquo;s face and hands; and in a moment I had crossed to greet the figure who had tried to speak.
+Within its shadowy depths I saw the white blur of a man's face and hands; and in a moment I had crossed to greet the figure who had tried to speak.
 Dim though the light was, I perceived that this was indeed my host.
 I had studied the kodak picture repeatedly, and there could be no mistake about this firm, weather-beaten face with the cropped, grizzled